coldfix/udiskie/README.rst

 - Gtk-2.0
 - Notify-0.7

-Some of these dependencies are best installed from your distribution's package repositories.
+Most of these dependencies are best installed from your distribution's package repositories.

 .. _setuptools: https://pypi.python.org/pypi/setuptools/